spotinst/help/src/docs/elastigroup/features/intelligent-traffic-flow/migration-process.md

 <img src="/elastigroup/_media/features-itf-migration-process-11.png" width="476" height="162" />

 In cases where there are more than three Elastigroup target groups, this process is repeated until all the target groups are added, and then Elastigroup continues to Step 5 above.

-## What’s Next?

-Learn more about the [Load Balancers](elastigroup/tutorials/elastigroup-actions-menu/view-load-balancers) tab.